Plain-breasted ground dove: Description

 With a total length of approximately 14.5–16 cm and a weight of 24–42 g, this species averages slightly smaller than the common ground dove.
-The plain-breasted ground dove may be the smallest pigeons or doves by mass, though the more heavily built but almost tailless dwarf fruit dove of Southeast Asia is typically shorter in overall length.
+The plain-breasted ground dove may be the smallest of the columbids by mass, though the more heavily built but almost tailless dwarf fruit dove of Southeast Asia is typically shorter in overall length.